ClusterHQ/flocker/docs/labs/compose.rst

 Flocker with Compose
 ====================

-With the :ref:`Flocker Docker plugin <labs-docker-plugin>`, and with Compose support for the ``volume_driver``, you can use Flocker together with Docker Compose.
+With the :ref:`Flocker Docker plugin <labs-docker-plugin>`, and with Compose support for the ``volume_driver`` field, you can use Flocker together with Docker Compose.

 First, you need to :ref:`install Flocker <labs-installer>` and the :ref:`Flocker Docker plugin <labs-docker-plugin>`.
 You can use our experimental  :ref:`Flocker Installer <labs-installer>` to do this.